-In May of 2013, the EBMUD Board adopted a groundwater management plan for the South East Bay Plain Groundwater Basin.
-The plan provides a management structure to protect the groundwater basin used by EBMUD's Bayside Groundwater Project for drought supply.
-The Bayside Groundwater Facility is a groundwater well that can store excess water more than 500 feet below ground in wet periods for later recovery during droughts.
-During droughts, up to one million gallons per day of water from the well can be pumped from the aquifer and treated on-site.
+In May 2013, the EBMUD Board adopted a groundwater management plan for the southern portion of the East Bay Plain Groundwater Sub-Basin.
+This plan provides a management structure to protect the sub-basin, which is used to store a drought supply for EBMUD's Bayside Groundwater Project.
+The Bayside Groundwater facility consists of a groundwater well to store excess water in wet periods for later recovery during droughts, when up to one million gallons per day of water can be pumped from the aquifer.
+On November 29, 2016, EBMUD was designated by the State of California as the Groundwater Sustainability Agency for the portion of the East Bay Plain Basin that EBMUD overlies.
+EBMUD will spearhead the development of a groundwater sustainability plan with other stakeholders to enhance basin protection measures.